Victorian Style Bed & Breakfasts in Florida

 "The first time you find Apalachicola, it's by chance; the second time, by choice," explained innkeeper Estella Banta.
 The petite woman has a big heart and skills to rival a Manhattan concierge.
 Inn owners Bill Spohrer and renowned designer Lynn Wilson thoughtfully restored the Coombs House to its former glory and renovated other historic structures.
 Victorian homes, as well as gift, art and antiques shops now line the streets of this rustic riverfront haven.

-Its proximity to gulf, bay and river make it a fisherman's paradise and an oyster lover's dream come true.
-We devoured oysters every way imaginable, including caviar-topped at Boss Oyster and in salad at Owl Café.
-Dining here is surprisingly sophisticated, but attire is "come as you are," with additional options including Tamara's Cafe.
+Its proximity to gulf, bay and river make it a fisherman's paradise and a seafood lover's dream come true.
+We devoured oysters every way imaginable, including caviar-topped and in salad.
+Dining here is surprisingly sophisticated, but attire is "come as you are."

 Was it the angel accents gracing the Inn or the feather bedding that inspired such restful sleep?
 Mine was briefly interrupted by a soft caress.
 (The ghost of Mr. Coombs?)
 Breakfast was as satisfying, a hearty strata, warm muffins and tropical fruit.
 Homeward bound, we stopped at St. George Island State Park to dig our toes in the pristine sands of times gone by.